aimanraz/Aiman_Portfolio/README.md

 # My Data Science Portfolio
-A data science portfolio with some interesting data science project!
+A data science portfolio with some cool and interesting project!

 # [Application Tool To Predict Resistance Spot Welding Weld Quality](https://github.com/aimanraz/rsw-deep-learning.git)
 * Developed an application tool that use deep learning to predict the weld quality of resistance spot welding.